 Crassula perfossa, Crassula conjuncta, Crassula nealeana

 Crassula perforata is a small, shrubby and sprawling succulent up to 18 inches (45 cm) tall.
 The stem is erect, fleshy, later prostrate and woody.
-Short, broad ovate, opposite, gray-green leaves edged in pink color with small whitish or pink dots on the margin, up to 0.8 inch (2 cm) long and up to 0.5 inch (1.3 cm) wide and grey-green with reddish margins.
+The leaves are opposite, gray-green edged in pink, with small, whitish or pink dots on the margin, up to 0.8 inch (2 cm) long and up to 0.5 inch (1.3 cm) wide and grey-green with reddish margins.
 They grow in opposite pairs.
 The flowers are very small, star-shaped and white in color.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).